How do you fit a Cali76 / SlideRIG into a compact stompbox?

 Where can I buy a Cali76-TX-P / -TX-L-P / -G / -G-P...?

-These models show up on eBay, Reverb.com, Craigslists etc, from time to time so keep an eye out!
+Our highly sought after discontinued models do show up on eBay, Reverb.com, Craigslists etc, from time to time, so keep an eye out for a piece of Origin Effects history!